jobinar/1040_searchlit/README.md

 City, State, Pin Code: Pune, Maharashtra, 411017

-Names of the students: Jobin Raju George
+Name of the student: Jobin Raju George

 About: SearchLit allows you to get the price of books from various e-commerce vendors and compare their prices and choose the one that is appropriate for the user.